 I actually find this difficult to answer, as I believe a lot of amazing user experience go unnoticed as when we use a product or service we expect it to work well by default – whereas it is easy for everyone to recognise a bad experience.
 That said I recently used the Ace & Tate website to order new glasses, not only was the process seamless, they had a wonderful feature where I could try on the glasses vertically, in 3D – https://www.aceandtate.com/gb/virtual-try-on.
 This is an amazing experience for e-commerce as usually, you have to make your choice based on how a model looks, not how the item may look on you.

-For Liz, the Beginner UX course was the perfect way to gain a more in-depth understanding of all things UX and to consolidate knowledge learnt from her work experience as a Digital Product Designer.
-I’m certainly intrigued to follow Liz’s path to the Intermediate UX course, so I must make sure to check back in to see how it went!
+For Liz, the UX Design Course was the perfect way to gain a more in-depth understanding of all things UX and to consolidate knowledge learnt from her work experience as a Digital Product Designer.
+I’m certainly intrigued to follow Liz’s path to the Advanced UX course, so I must make sure to check back in to see how it went!